 Sports injuries can cause concussion and TBI.
 Child abuse symptoms known as “shaken baby syndrome” also are a form of TBI.

 Head and brain injuries can result in expensive medical requirements.
 They can lead to long and difficult recoveries.
 People with moderate TBI and PCS often require medication and therapy.
 Those with more severe TBI may need personal assistive devices, adaptations for their homes, in-home care and ongoing medication and physical therapy.
 In each of these cases, the injury victim will have additional expenses attributable to their head injury, including loss of work or the inability to return to work in more severe cases.
+You need an experienced Tampa personal injury lawyer on your side to help you obtain the compensation you deserve in order to pay for your bills and properly assess lost income.

 If you have suffered a head or brain injury in an accident that was not your fault, you may be entitled to compensation from the person or business at fault, such as a store or office building owner in a slip-and-fall accident.